Quantization of conductance in gapped interacting systems: Proofs

 To get the covariance we note that $G^{\Delta}(\phi) = U^*(\phi) G^{\Delta}(0) U(\phi)$ which follows directly from $H(\phi) = U^*(\phi) H U(\phi)$.
 Then, the covariance of $\tr_{\Gamma \setminus \Delta^{L/4}} G^{\Delta}(\phi)$ follows upon noting that $U(\phi)$ is a product over single site unitaries. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop: constant curvature}] By~(\ref{Kubo}) and Lemma~\ref{lma: K corner},

-Recalling the notation of~(\ref{eq:H two phi}) and Assumption~\ref{tilde gap}, the Hamiltonians $H(\phi) = H(\phi,-\phi)$ and $\tilde H(\phi) = H(\phi,0)$ can be smoothly deformed into each other through $[0,1]\ni s \mapsto H(\phi, (s-1)\phi)$ without closing the spectral gap above the ground state energy.
+Recalling the general flux Hamiltonians defined in Section~\ref{sec:fluxes} and the relations (\ref{HT}\ref{HTAT}), Assumption~\ref{tilde gap} ensures that the spectral gap above the ground state energy does not close along the smooth interpolation $[0,1]\ni s \mapsto H(\phi, (s-1)\phi)$.
 Let $V(s)$ be the quasi-adiabatic unitaries corresponding to this homotopy, as provided by Lemma \ref{lem: quasi adiabatic}.
-We note first that the derivative
+By construction, the derivative $\frac{\dd}{\dd s} H(\phi, (s-1)\phi)$ is supported on $\partial X_1^+ \cup \partial X_2^+$.
+For any observable~$O$, we can write